radhikasrinivasan8/cmpe202-pentagon/Vinod_wiki.md

 ### Eliminating Waste:

 * Team considered MelonJS game engine and gone through it.
 Later team finalized greenfoot for game development.
+## Week 3:
+### Eliminating Waste:

+* Team brought up many images for setting back-ground to the game.
+Eliminated some images which team felt are not feasible for the game.